zlskidmore/zlskidmore.github.io/_posts/2025-12-21-coding_challenge_1_string_manipulation.md

 For every prompt, I'll provide clearly defined input and a target output.
 Sometimes you may read data from a file; other times you’ll generate it on the fly.
 Either way, the idea is the same: run the setup code, then try to reproduce the expected result.

 Solutions in both R and Python follow each challenge.
 They’re not the only way to solve the problem, just clean, reproducible examples to compare your own work against.
+They are in fact the solutions I came up with on the fly, so you might notice a bias twoards using data.table in R for example :)

 Have Fun!